 Back in 2016, Thomson Reuters published a report highlighting the importance of identifiers saying:

 “Identifiers are fundamentally important in being able to form connections between data, which puts them at the heart of how we create value from structured data to make it meaningful”.

-The report highlights how the potential of identifiers can be unlocked by web technologies and the growing world of Open Data.
-In parallel we’re finding that the UPRN is key to effective machine learning and this will be the subject of another GeoPlace blog post coming soon.
+The report highlights how web technologies and the growing world of Open Data can unlock the potential of identifiers.
+In parallel, we’re finding that the UPRN is key to effective machine learning and this will be the subject of another GeoPlace blog post coming soon.

 Leigh Dodds from the Open Data Institute followed up Owen’s blog with his own thread ‘Lets talk about identifiers’.

 The subject is technical – when required I will delve into the detail and at times I’ll simplify for the sake of readability.
 If you’re interested in exploring the ideas in further detail, then contact me for a more detailed discussion.

 So, first, allow me to make an important technical clarification.
 The identifiers Owen highlighted all relate to property and address in some way – but they do not necessarily identify or locate a property or address.

 For example, the Royal Mail identifier identifies a postal delivery point.
 This may be on the ground floor when your flat is on the 5th floor.
 Similarly, the MPAN (an asset identifier for your utility meter) for the same flat may be in the basement.
 The Land Registry Transaction ID identifies the transaction of you buying or selling your house, not the property.
 So, the identifiers may not have the same meaning or even represent the same location but linking them is incredibly powerful.